BP: Environmental impact

-Oil spill caused damages across a range of species and habitats in the Gulf.
+This oil spill caused damages across a range of species and habitats in the Gulf.
 Researchers say the oil and dispersant mixture, including PAHs, permeated the food chain through zooplankton.
 Toxicological effects have been documented in benthic and pelagic fish, estuarine communities, mammals, birds and turtles, deep-water corals, plankton, foraminifera, and microbial communities.
 Effects on different populations consist of increased mortality or as sub-lethal impairment on the organisms' ability to forage, reproduce and avoid predators.
 In 2013, it was reported that dolphins and other marine life continued to die in record numbers with infant dolphins dying at six times the normal rate, and half the dolphins examined in a December 2013 study were seriously ill or dying.
 BP said the report was "inconclusive as to any causation associated with the spill."

 Studies in 2013 suggested that as much as one-third of the released oil remains in the gulf.
 Further research suggested that the oil on the bottom of the seafloor was not degrading.
 Oil in affected coastal areas increased erosion due to the death of mangrove trees and marsh grass.

 Researchers looking at sediment, seawater, biota, and seafood found toxic compounds in high concentrations that they said was due to the added oil and dispersants.
 Although Gulf fisheries recovered in 2011, a 2014 study of the effects of the oil spill on bluefin tuna by researchers at Stanford University and the National Oceanic and Atmospheric Administration, published in the journal Science, found that toxins released by the oil spill sent fish into cardiac arrest.
 The study found that even very low concentrations of crude oil can slow the pace of fish heartbeats.
 BP disputed the study, which was conducted as part of the federal Natural Resource Damage Assessment process required by the Oil Pollution Act.
 The study also found that oil already broken down by wave action and chemical dispersants was more toxic than fresh oil.
 Another peer-reviewed study, released in March 2014 and conducted by 17 scientists from the United States and Australia and published in Proceedings of the National Academy of Sciences, found that tuna and amberjack that were exposed to oil from the spill developed deformities of the heart and other organs.
 BP responded that the concentrations of oil in the study were a level rarely seen in the Gulf, but The New York Times reported that the BP statement was contradicted by the study.